DKurilo/PLibrayAPI/README.md

 ### Authentication

 To autheticate use header `Auth-Token`.
 As header value use account token.
-In case user with token not found or user with such role don't have access, 403 status returns with message `Invalid Token`.
+In case user with token not found or user with such role don't have access, 403 status will be returned with message `Invalid Token`.
+In case token is awaiting, but there is no token, 401 will be returned.

 ### GET /api/v1/health